 • Prototype and product testing assistance at SyracuseCoE facilities, with support from researchers, students, and staff research engineers

-• Assistance with monitoring targeted funding opportunities, including those offered by the the U.S. Department of Energy, NYSERDA, and others
+• Assistance with monitoring targeted funding opportunities, including those offered by the U.S. Department of Energy, NYSERDA, and others

-The EPIC Buildings Small-Scale Prototype Projects are short-term summer projects, led by companies, with support provided by graduate level students supervised by faculty from Syracuse University.
+The EPIC Buildings Small-Scale Prototype Projects are short-term summer projects, led by companies, with support provided by graduate students supervised by faculty from Syracuse University.
 Projects are sought that target concepts for new, innovative energy products for buildings, especially those that address 1) the needs of low- and moderate-income communities, 2) improved public health, and 3) energy-efficient and grid-interactive buildings.
-Applications are expected to be available in the fall of 2023, with an application deadline of Wednesday, January 31, 2024.
 Samples of previous projects are shown below.

 Previous EPIC Buildings Small-Scale Prototype Projects